riff-lang/site/src/doc.md

 Riff is a dynamically-typed general-purpose programming language designed primarily for prototyping and command-line usage.
-Riff offers a familiar syntax to many C-style languages as well as many extra conveniences, aiming to be a useful supplementary tool for programmers.
+Riff offers a familiar syntax to many C-style languages as well as some extra conveniences, aiming to be a useful supplementary tool for programmers.